-Over time, the value of a home will go up and down.
+Over time, the value of a property will fluctuate up and down.

-But, of course, there are no guarantees in real estate.
+But there are no guarantees in real estate, of course.

-When your house appreciates you have more equity to borrow against, and you'll generate a larger profit when you sell.
+When your property appreciates you have a bigger asset to borrow against, and you'll make a greater profit when you sell.

-The most important thing to consider is that you pick an agent in Durham who understands the factors that drive local prices.
+The most important part is that you pick a REALTOR® in Durham who can identify the factors that affect local prices.

-there are quite a few factors on a national level that adjust your home's value: unemployment, mortgage rates, the stock market, and more.
+there are some issues on a national level that impact your house's value: unemployment, mortgage rates, inflation, and more.

-So when it comes to retaining their value, these areas usually appreciate better than others.
+So when it comes to keeping their value, these regions generally appreciate better than others.

-The latest home sales - What's the time on market?
-Are sellers needing to discount much?
-Some information can be retrieved from public records, but a good agent with a login to the local MLS will often provide a more complete picture.
+Trends in home sales - How long do homes typically stay on the market?
+What was the selling price versus the listing price?
+A lot of data can be retrieved from public records, but a good agent with a login to the local MLS will usually provide a more complete picture.